 Incarcerated Offenders / Returning Citizens

 2020 regional data packet reports that Great Northwestern Region has 1,075 incarcerated adults.
 WORKFORCE DEVELOPMENT BOARD (WDB) Innovation Project for Returning Citizens (IPRC) established an American Job Center ® Specialized One-Stop Career Center inside Kewanee Life Skills Re-Entry Center.
 Partner organizations include WDB / IPRC, Illinois Department of Corrections (IDOC), Rock Island Tri-County Consortium, Lake Land College, Black Hawk College, University of Illinois Extension, Illinois Department of Employment Security (IDES), Illinois Department of Human Services (IDHS) Division of Rehabilitation Services (DRS), The Illinois Migrant Council, and Project NOW, Inc. Supporting organizations include Illinois Workforce Innovation Board (IWIB), Illinois Department of Commerce & Economic Opportunity (DCEO), Illinois Community College Board (ICCB), Southern Illinois University Carbondale Center for Workforce Development (SIUC CWD), First Institute Training & Management Corporation, and Midwest Trailer Manufacturing, LLC.
 The objective is to build valuable life skills and prepare offenders for Re-Entry into society while maintaining safety and security.
 There is a focus on offenders who are ready to make needed changes in order to successfully reintegrate into their communities, by offering educational, job readiness, and cognitive behavior therapy courses.
 Business-driven career, education, training, and supportive services are provided.
 Customers being served are (1) businesses / employers, (2) State of Illinois / IDOC, and (3) incarcerated offenders / returning citizens.
 Workforce professionals meet routinely with all three types of customers to ensure that focus and programs are customer driven.
 Outreach has been improved using digital newsletters and videos produced by incarcerated offenders.

+Due to COVID-19 pandemic restrictions, American Job Center ® Specialized One-Stop Career Center inside Kewanee Life Skills Re-Entry Center has not been able to operate in person.
+However, career planner has continued with resume writing assistance.

 The region’s Targeted Populations Committee considers this expanded targeted population as one of its local priorities, and has been working on an initiative to develop a workshop to help them better market themselves to employers, and to educate employers about the advantages of hiring individuals with any kind of background issue, whether incarcerated at any time or not.